Frederick Adam: Waterloo

 On 18 June 1815, Adam commanded the 3rd British Brigade in Henry Clinton's 2nd Division at the Battle of Waterloo.
 At the crisis of the battle, Adam's 1/52nd (Light) Foot performed a left-wheel to enfilade the flank of the French Imperial Guard's main attack while the British Guards engaged the head of the column.
 Under fire from two directions, the French guardsmen put up a brief resistance then fled.
 After their unsuccessful attack on the British centre, the Guard rallied to their reserves of three (some sources say four) regiments, just south of La Haye Sainte for a last stand against the British.
 But a charge from Adam's brigade threw them into a state of confusion and those which were left retreated towards La Belle Alliance.
 It was during this stand that Colonel Hugh Halkett took the surrender of General Cambronne.

 The French Imperial Guard made a last stand in squares on either side of the La Belle Alliance.
 General Adam's Brigade charged the square which was formed on rising ground to the (British) right of La Belle Alliance and again threw them into a state of confusion.
 The other square was attacked by the Prussians.
 The French retreated away from the battlefield towards France.
 The French artillery, and everything else belonging to them, fell into the hands of the British and Prussians.

 Later life

 From 1817 to 1824, Adam continued his career in the army.
 Between 1824 and 1832 he was a popular Lord High Commissioner of the Ionian Islands.
 His commissioning of the construction of public buildings on Corfu was appreciated by the local population.
+He was sworn of the Privy Council in 1831.

 From 25 October 1832, to 4 March 1837, he was Governor of Madras and, in 1846, he was promoted to general.